-Any decent perfumer will tell you that scent is utterly personal—the same fragrance will react differently on every body, giving off a different scent.
+Any decent perfumer will tell you that scent is utterly personal—the same fragrance will react differently on everyone, giving off a different scent.
 There are so many variables that can affect the way you smell scent—whether that’s on yourself or someone else.
 For example, you might try a fragrance in a shop, think you love it, only to take it home and find it makes you gag.
 But I’ve been convinced for years that there are a few universal scents that everyone gets attracted too.
-Sure, there are the brilliant marketing campaigns that help sell a perfume, but that can’t be the sole contributor to the popularity of something like Chanel’s Chance or Byredo’s Gypsy Water, both of which I continue to smell on people everywhere.
+Sure, there are the brilliant marketing campaigns that help sell perfume, but that can’t be the sole contributor to the popularity of something like Chanel’s Chance or Byredo’s Gypsy Water, both of which I continue to smell on people everywhere.
 So here's my hypothesis: There must be certain scents or ingredients that most people find attractive.

 While I’m a lover of fragrances and can pick out a scent in the street, my olfactory receptors are far from professional.
-I spoke with perfume expert Nina Freide who runs Freide Modin, a niche perfumery based in London.
-While I was desperate to find out which fragrances are more likely to make you attractive, Nina pointed out immediately that scent is totally different depending on the person.
-When she speaks to clients and helps them select a scent, “It's important that it reflects your personality, your character, your skin, and your mood,” adding that you must find out “what perfume lasts and harmonises with your skin, as not every ingredient matches.”
+I spoke with perfume expert Nina Friede who runs Freide Modin, a niche perfumery based in London.
+While I was desperate to find out which fragrances are more likely to make you attractive, Freide pointed out immediately that scent is totally different depending on the person.
+When she speaks to clients and helps them select a scent, “It's important that it reflects your personality, your character, your skin, and your mood,” adding that you must find out “what perfume lasts and harmonizes with your skin, as not every ingredient matches.”
 However, that said, there were a few key ingredients she finally revealed that many clients and people often go back to when picking fragrances.

 Keep scrolling to find out which fragrances are the most attractive and shop the scents that match up with them.